Sly143/neural-numerical-replicability/README.md

 ***After set the environment with the _C++ compile_ and the _Boost library_***
 **For more informations about the code equations, check the _JCN_2019_v4.0_appendix_Eqs_Parameters_** **How to compile**
 1. Edit the make file *Makefile*, with the correct path for the compiler and Boost library.
-To use double, long double or Boost precision add or remove the comment lines bases on you choice.
+To use double, long double or Boost precision add or remove the comment lines (#) based on your choice.
 Then, execute the make command.
 2. Make sure that your HH_BBT2017_allP.exe file was created
 3. Make sure the result diretory exist
 4. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code: